Last Updated on August 30, 2024 by Rebecca Lake

 Bonus tip: Use Honey if you’re shopping for filters on Amazon

 Honey is a browser extension that’s free to download.
-When you shop for items on Amazon, Honey scans the web for promo codes and discounts, then applies them for you automatically for extra savings.
+When you shop for items on Amazon, Honey scans the web for promo codes and discounts, then applies them to your cart you automatically for extra savings!

 3. Charge in the car